-- Keep your bill of sale and your warranty certificate, included in this kit.
+Keep your bill of sale and your warranty certificate, included in this kit.
 This is needed to claim any parts or repair service during the warranty period.
-Read the document completely for warranty claim instructions. - Your VectaMaxx[TM] RSL system comes with a limited one-year warranty covering materials and workmanship for one year from date of installation, subject to user's compliance with these maintenance and operating instructions.
-Membranes are excluded by the warranty and the seller's responsibility is limited to any warranty carried by the manufacturer. - It is the purchaser's responsibility to immediately notify Waterite if defects are detected.
+Read the document completely for warranty claim instructions.
+Your VectaMaxxTM RSL system comes with a limited one-year warranty covering materials and workmanship for one year from date of installation, subject to user's compliance with these maintenance and operating instructions.
+Membranes are excluded by the warranty and the seller's responsibility is limited to any warranty carried by the manufacturer.
+It is the purchaser's responsibility to immediately notify Waterite if defects are detected.
 Seller shall not be liable for any special, incidental or consequential damages and will at its option repair or replace any defective components.
-Warranty excludes o-rings, membranes, pre-filter cartridges, freight charges, labor to remove or re-install equipment, use with feed water more than 2000 TDS for RSL standard units/or over 4000 ppm TDS for RSLHP units, use of feed water that does not meet recommended conditions and with system alterations made, without written approval from Waterite.
+Warranty excludes o-rings, membranes, pre-filter cartridges, freight charges, labour to remove or re-install equipment, use with feed water in excess of 2000 TDS for RSL standard units/or in excess of 4000 ppm TDS for RSLHP units, use of feed water that does not meet recommended conditions and with system alterations made, without a written approval from Waterite.